 The limitations of a flat viewpoint keeps the player moving and shifting through the world to acquire a fuller sense of the story.
 Depending on the direction of the shift, the geometric perspective leads to either a shift in character or an opening of pathways to enter a different part of the experience’s progression.

-The progression of the experience is non-linear, or more precisely the combination of multi-linear progressions.
+The progression of the experience is the combination of multi-linear progressions.
 The importance of the temporal element is highlighted in the recurring appearance of the clock.
 Time is manifested as a physical entity; a clock at the center of the world’s physical structure exhibits multiple faces that show three different progressions of time.
-The distinct temporal paces are backwards, forwards, and accelerating forwards, respectively corresponding to temporal states of past, present, and future.
 As the player moves through different areas of the game, he or she is required to enter through the clock as a gateway to another temporal place in the story.
-As the player enters through a single type of clock at a time, the story of one of the three temporal states is activated.
-The clock is also a UI element on the top corner of the screen at any given time, reflecting the particular progression of time that is active in the clock at the center of the world.
 Through the exploration of past, present, and future progressions of the game’s temporal map, the whole picture of the multifaceted story of identity comes together in intriguing ways.

 Contemplation of Relative Time